milieucities/milieu-opinion-extraction-engine/README.md

 =======
 >$npm install

-Step 1: To turn the .csv file into .json, type
+Step 1: To turn the .csv file into .json, type:
 >$node csvtojson.js

 Outputs AT-parsed.json

-Step 2: To parse the .json file into an array of arrays, type
-$node parsejson.js

-Step 3: To run Watson, type
+Step 2: To run Watson, type:
->$node app.js //this should produce a json file with the results of watson
+>$node ATapp.js //this should produce a json file with the results of watson

-Results with keywords and sentiment should be in results.json file
+Results with keywords and sentiment should be in results.json file.

+Step 3: Pretty parse the results.json.
+>$parseresults.js

 Next steps:
 ===========

-Stream steps 1-3, in memory!
+Stream steps 1-3!

 Make the resultant .json file back into .csv

+Come up with a way to pick columns, possibly from the command line

 Make modular for any csv